 Thinking about turning 30 kind of scares me.
-I’m sure it scares some of you as well… at least I hope so, I don’t want to be alone.
-Growing up means a lot of things and most of them are things that I am scared of.
+I’m sure it scares other people too, at least I hope so!
+Growing up means a lot of things and most of them are things I’m scared of.

 What we all need to realize is that growing up is not as scary as we often make it out to be.
-There are so many awesome resources out there to teach you all of these things (including this great website you just stumbled onto, hey! nice to meet you, I’m Taylor, I’m here to change your life…) and should definitely take advantage of them.
+There are so many awesome resources out there to teach you all of these things (including this great website you’ve stumbled upon, hey! nice to meet you!
+I’m Taylor and I’m here to change your life).

 10 Financial Moves You Must Make Before 30